locbones/D2RLaunch-WPF/README.md

 - **Monster Stats:** This folder is created to store edited copies of the monster hp bar layout files, for various option displays.
 This is needed for the Monster Stats option to work correctly.

 ## Step 4: Updating Mod, News, Features or Appearance
-To update your mod or config files, simply replace the .zip or .json file used in w/e you service chose in **Step 2**.
+To update your mod or config files, simply replace the .zip or .json file used in w/e you service chose in **Step 2**.<br>
-If you followed those instructions carefully, then the link does not need updating and your edits are immediately live.
+If you followed those instructions carefully, then the link does not need updating and your edits are immediately live.<br>
-The next time D2RLaunch goes to download your mod or access the config file for controls, news, links, etc customization; it will retrieve the updated version(s).
+The next time D2RLaunch goes to download your mod or access the config file for controls, news, links, etc customization; it will retrieve the updated version(s).<br>
-You can use this to dynamically update mod files, allowed features, news messages, app logo, etc.
+You can use this to dynamically update mod files, allowed features, news messages, app logo, etc.<br>
 Keep in mind that you are *pushing* data to the web, and the launcher is *pulling* that data down.
-It cannot update what it does not have.
+It cannot update what it does not have.<br>

 # Program Requirements/Specifications
 In order to fully utilize this app, or receive staff support, some requirements must be met.